Liebranca/avtomat/sys/rd/README.md

 - `cat`: join two tokens of the same type.

-- `detect`: associate the value of a raw token with a type and `tag` said token.
+- `detect`: match the value of a raw token to a type and `tag` said token.
 If a typed token is passed, return it as-is.

+- `extend`: add a new token type to the internal tables.

 ### L2